 In both countries, the new standards triggered a political firestorm.
 Many automakers insisted that meeting the proposed standards was technologically impossible, particularly the new NOx limits.
 CO and HC emissions could be controlled by improving combustion efficiency or with add-on equipment like air injection, but NOx was a more difficult proposition, in part because some measures that reduced HC and CO (such as running very lean mixtures) actually increased nitrogen oxide emissions.

 That shift of fortune was a vindication for Tsuneji Matsuda, who had fought for the rotary through all its technical hurdles despite considerable skepticism both inside and outside the company.
-Sadly, Matsuda died in November 1970 and the presidency of the company passed to his son, 48-year-old Kouhei Matsuda, previously Toyo Kogyo’s executive vice president.
-Over the coming decade, Kenichi Yamamoto would take up his former boss’s banner as the Mazda rotary’s principal champion.
+Sadly, Matsuda died in November 1970, and the presidency of the company passed to his son, 48-year-old Kouhei Matsuda, previously Toyo Kogyo’s executive vice president.
+Over the coming decade, Kenichi Yamamoto would take up his former boss’s banner as the Mazda rotary engine’s principal champion.

 The author would like to thank Jens Krämer for the use of his photos; Halie Schmidt of Hill & Knowlton, Mazda’s PR agency, for her assistance in obtaining images and information from Mazda’s archives (some of which were provided on a nifty flash drive shaped like a trochoidal rotor); and Bob Nichols for the generous loan of his camera at the show where many of the photos for this article were taken.